Was your Tripawd’s amputation incision bandaged? Did she come home wearing the Cone of Shame?

 Cone of Shame Alternatives

-Bite Not Collar, which is great for rear-leg amputees since it protects the back, rump, base of tail, flanks, chest, abdomen and genitals.
+Bite Not Collar is great for rear-leg amputees since it protects the back, rump, base of tail, flanks, chest, abdomen and genitals.

 It also stops small and medium dogs from licking their feet.
 Wraps snugly around the animal’s neck and should be wide enough to extend from behind the ear to the top of the shoulder.